KriensStadt/lorawan/README.md

+# Zebrina edition

+This is a fork of https://github.com/gsauthof/lorawan with support for the custom multi-waypoint packet format used in the Zebrina project.

+Original README follows:

 This repository contains ttnmqtt2pg, a small script for streaming [LoRaWAN][1] uplink message payload (i.e. metrics) into a [PostgreSQL][7] database, and an [Ansible][8] playbook for setting everything up (i.e.